abhirana2001/urlShorter/README.md

 # urlShorter

-it is a application by usong which u can short any url
+it is a application by using which you can short any url